-We are pleased to submit this Governmental Accounting Standards Board Statement No. 74 (GASB 74) Accounting Valuation of Other Postemployment Benefits (OPEB) measured as of December 31, 2023 for the Alameda County Employees' Retirement Association ("ACERA" or "the Plan").
+We are pleased to submit this Governmental Accounting Standards Board Statement No. 74 (GASB 74) Accounting Valuation of Other Postemployment Benefits (OPEB) measured as of December 31, 2024 for the Alameda County Employees' Retirement Association ("ACERA" or "the Plan").
 It contains various information that will need to be disclosed in order to comply with GASB 74.
 The report summarizes the actuarial data used in the valuation, discloses the Net OPEB Liability (NOL), and analyzes the preceding year's experience.

-The actuarial valuation has been completed in accordance with generally accepted actuarial principles and practices for the exclusive use and benefit of the Board of Retirement (the Board), based upon information provided by the staff of the Plan and the Plan's other service providers.
+This report has been prepared in accordance with generally accepted actuarial principles and practices for the exclusive use and benefit of the Board of Retirement (the Board), based upon information provided by the staff of the Plan and the Plan's other service providers.